react-widgets/react_widgets/README.md

     </table>
 </div>

-This is package that provides templates that can significantly reduce CSS development works in a react development environment.
+This package provides templates that significantly reduce CSS development work in a React environment, while enhancing readability and maintainability by consolidating style definitions.
+It fosters a more suitable development environment for Declarative UI.

 > Consider integrating not only business logic but also design logic into script code.